Server Setup

 Live logs confirm path access is correct

-If you already have TV shows, you can scan existing folders to populate the mobile app — or start fresh with a new folder just for Klypp.
+If you already have TV shows, you can scan your existing folders to populate the mobile app, or start fresh with a new folder just for Klypp.
+Missing episodes can be managed from either the web UI or the mobile app.

 Example TV folder mapping